 Acceptance to the programme is highly competitive.
 We receive a high number of applicants and accept less than 5%.

 In selecting candidates, the Department will consider the preparedness of the candidate and will require a 3-5 page concept note outlining the proposed PhD focus.
 The concept note will need to capture the keen interest of potential supervisor(s) that are already working in associated areas.
 A table of supervisors and their research interests is provided below.

 Our experience has shown that applicants are more likely to gain acceptance if they are current or past students.
-Contacting a potential supervisor directly in parallel or prior to completing the application process is another strategy that is sometimes successful.
+Contacting a potential supervisor directly in parallel to completing the application process is another strategy that is sometimes successful.

 Four sets of documents must be submitted via email to Ms Faranaaz Bennett on Faranaaz.Bennett@uct.ac.za:

 - A detailed curriculum vitae (including a list of publications and a description of your role in any unpublished research projects in which you may have participated).